susestudio/studio-help/600_faq/100_general.md

 During maintenance time new updates and bugfixes will be deployed to [SUSE Studio](http://susestudio.com/ "SUSE Studio").
-Most of the times you will still be able to access our service and edit your appliance, but starting new builds or running testdrive for your appliance will be disabled.
+Most of the times you will still be able to access our service and edit your appliance, but starting new builds or running Testdrive for your appliance will be disabled.

-In rare cases you might not be able to access SUSE Studio during these times.
+In rare cases you may not be able to access SUSE Studio during these times.